microsoft/autogen/dotnet/website/articles/Run-dotnet-code.md

 Then you can use @AutoGen.DotnetInteractive.AgentExtension.RegisterDotnetCodeBlockExectionHook(AutoGen.IAgent,InteractiveService,System.String,System.String) to register a `reply hook` to run dotnet code snippet.
 The hook will check if a csharp code snippet is present in the most recent message from history, and run the code snippet if it is present.

-> [!NOTE]
-> `reply hook` will be triggerd before messages flows into original agent.
-This feature can be used to customize the behavior of an agent.
-For more information about available agent hooks, please refer to [Register reply function](./Register-reply.md), [Register preprocess function](./Register-preprocess.md) and [Register postprocess function](./Register-postprocess.md).

 The following code snippet shows how to register a dotnet code snippet execution hook:

 [!code-csharp[](../../sample/AutoGen.BasicSamples/CodeSnippet/RunCodeSnippetCodeSnippet.cs?name=code_snippet_0_1)]